danielgottt/CyberBodega/resources/training.md

 - [Metta](https://github.com/uber-common/metta) - Automated information security preparedness tool to do adversarial simulation.
 - [Network Flight Simulator (`flightsim`)](https://github.com/alphasoc/flightsim) - Utility to generate malicious network traffic and help security teams evaluate security controls and audit their network visibility.
 - [Cladera Framework](https://github.com/mitre/caldera)

+### Just so there are here
+- [SANS](https://www.sans.org/) - The go to website for cyber security training
+- [Cybrary](https://www.cybrary.it/) - Videos on demand related to Cyber security
+- [Pluralsight](https://www.pluralsight.com/) - Very similar to Cybrary with videos on demand
+- [Udemy](https://www.udemy.com/) - Another video on demand website but you pay only for the classes you want
+- [SkillSoft](https://www.skillsoft.com/courses) - On demand courses you can pay for
+- [Kode Kloud](https://kodekloud.com/) - Courses specific to DevOps